Reviews for Users

 Note: You can view what type of review cycle you are in through the Review details at the top of your review.

-1. Your final step is to meet with your direct report and sign-off the review together.
-The sign-off box will be at the very bottom of the review, so once you are done going through the review with your direct report, you can add in any commentary and sign-off, but you can click 'Go to Sign-off' at the top right if you need to access it quickly.
+- Your final step is to meet with your direct report and sign-off the review together.
+The sign-off box will be right below the description, so once you are done going through the review with your direct report, you can add in any commentary and sign-off.

 Re-opening a review